It is not enough to know WHAT to eat. You should also know HOW to eat.

 Do not eat standing or walking.
-Every posture effects our mind.
-Lying makes you feel drowsy and sleepy and so not a good posture to eat since body prepares to shut down your digestion along with all other processes.
-Standing and walking makes your mind alert and thus the body prepares itself for motion rather than digestion.
-Only in sitting posture, mind is peaceful and alert enough to digest food to its best capacity.
+Every posture affects our mind.
+Reclining makes you feel drowsy and sleepy and so is not a good posture for eating since the body prepares to shut down your digestion along with all other processes.
+Standing and walking makes your mind alert and thus the body prepares itself for movement rather than digestion.
+Only in a sitting posture is the mind peaceful and alert enough to digest food to its best capacity.

 2. Fast Eating = Fasting

-Do not eat too fast.
-Like when you catch on food while running to office.
+Do not eat on the run.
 Eating too fast hinders the mixing of food with the digestive enzymes in saliva thereby hindering digestion.
 Food eaten fast therefore is not absorbed in the system and the food gets wasted as stool.
-The system is almost fasting when one does fast eating.
+The system is almost fasting when one eats fast.
 And therefore, fast-eaters quickly become hungry and have to eat frequently to allay their hunger and maintain their energy levels.

 3. Even Right Things in Wrong Way will Harm